What is Total Floor Area?

 Total floor area is the square footage (or number of square metres) that is located completely above grade, developed on a permanent foundation, is heated for use in all four seasons and has electrical service.

 Jurisdictions other than Edmonton may have different definitions on residential floor area, but they should be similar in that the area must be livable all year round and that it is not below grade (in a basement).
+This differs from gross floor area, which includes all the internal space, on all grades, within a building.

 Real Estate Agent Explains Total Floor Area

-So what we have is a rule about counting floor area that discounts things like open decks, balconies, some attics and most definitely basements and levels below grade.
+So what we have is a rule about counting floor area that never counts things like open decks, balconies, some attics and most definitely basements and levels below grade.
 What would be included would be things like an enclosed swimming pool, a garage that has been converted to a room or an enclosed and heated porch that has electricity.
 Basically, the bottom line is that if you can’t live in it, you can’t count it as living space.
 And all the criteria that the Realtor’s Association of Edmonton (formerly the Edmonton Real Estate Board) uses to determine the total floor area is to prove it is an actual livable space.

 Some homes have a disadvantage when counting total floor area.
 For example, because split-level homes sometimes have more than one level below grade, the total floor area can be quite low, which can affect their value when compared to other styles of homes and can make for some strange price per square foot calculations if not taken into account.